Woodrow Wilson: Neutrality in World War I

-Remarriage
+Second marriage

-The health of Wilson's wife, Ellen, declined after he entered office, and doctors diagnosed her with Bright's disease in July 1914.
+The health of Ellen Wilson declined after her husband entered office, and doctors diagnosed her with Bright's disease in July 1914.
 She died on August 6, 1914.
-Wilson was deeply affected by the loss, falling into depression.
+President Wilson was deeply affected by the loss, falling into depression.
 On March 18, 1915, Wilson met Edith Bolling Galt at a White House tea.
 Galt was a widow and jeweler who was also from the South.
 After several meetings, Wilson fell in love with her, and he proposed marriage to her in May 1915.
 Galt initially rebuffed him, but Wilson was undeterred and continued the courtship.
 Edith gradually warmed to the relationship, and they became engaged in September 1915.
 They were married on December 18, 1915.
-Wilson joined John Tyler and Grover Cleveland as the only presidents to marry while in office.
+Woodrow Wilson joined John Tyler and Grover Cleveland as the only presidents to marry while in office.

 Presidential election of 1916

 Wilson was renominated at the 1916 Democratic National Convention without opposition.
 In an effort to win progressive voters, Wilson called for legislation providing for an eight-hour day and six-day workweek, health and safety measures, the prohibition of child labor, and safeguards for female workers.
 He also favored a minimum wage for all work performed by and for the federal government.
-The Democrats also campaigned on the slogan "He Kept Us Out of War," and warned that a Republican victory would mean war with Germany.
-Hoping to reunify the progressive and conservative wings of the party, the 1916 Republican National Convention nominated Supreme Court Justice Charles Evans Hughes for president; as a justice he had been totally out of politics in 1912.
+The Democrats also campaigned on the slogan "He Kept Us Out of War", and warned that a Republican victory would mean war with Germany.
+Hoping to reunify the progressive and conservative wings of the party, the 1916 Republican National Convention nominated Supreme Court justice Charles Evans Hughes for president; as a jurist, he had been completely out of politics by 1912.
 Though Republicans attacked Wilson's foreign policy on various grounds, domestic affairs generally dominated the campaign.
-Republicans campaigned against Wilson's New Freedom policies, especially tariff reduction, the new income taxes, and the Adamson Act, which they derided as "class legislation."
+Republicans campaigned against Wilson's New Freedom policies, especially tariff reduction, the new income taxes, and the Adamson Act, which they derided as "class legislation".

 The election was close and the outcome was in doubt with Hughes ahead in the East, and Wilson in the South and West.
 The decision came down to California.
 On November 10, California certified that Wilson had won the state by 3,806 votes, giving him a majority of the electoral vote.
 Nationally, Wilson won 277 electoral votes and 49.2 percent of the popular vote, while Hughes won 254 electoral votes and 46.1 percent of the popular vote.
 Wilson was able to win by picking up many votes that had gone to Roosevelt or Debs in 1912.
-He swept the Solid South and won all but a handful of Western states, while Hughes won most of the Northeastern and Midwestern states.
+He swept the Solid South and won all but one Western state, while Hughes won most of the Northeastern and Midwestern states.
 Wilson's re-election made him the first Democrat since Andrew Jackson (in 1832) to win two consecutive terms.
 The Democrats kept control of Congress.